daily-co/daily-js/README.md

 ## Turning off the camera will turn off the indicator light by default

 Today, calls are by default configured to leave the camera indicator light on even after the camera has been turned off.
-In an upcoming release, the default behavior will switch, so that turning off the camera turns off the indicator light.
+Starting in 0.43.0, the default behavior will switch, so that turning off the camera turns off the indicator light.
 This is usually a much better experience for users and worth the tradeoff of slightly slower camera toggling.

-There's already been a way to get what will be the new default behavior: specifying `dailyConfig: { experimentalChromeVideoMuteLightOff: true }`.
+There's already been a way to get the 0.43.0 default behavior: specifying `dailyConfig: { experimentalChromeVideoMuteLightOff: true }`.
 Once the switch to the new default behavior happens, `experimentalChromeVideoMuteLightOff` won't be needed anymore and so will be deprecated.

 For those who want to keep the current default behavior of leaving the indicator light on to speed up camera toggling, they can specify `dailyConfig: { keepCamIndicatorLightOn: true }`.
 This flag is available today.